beatricexc/Data-Structures-and-Algorithms-with-Python/Chapter 1.md

 **Note**: a mutator method cannot be undone once called.
 The change is therefore permanent until mutated again by some other mutator object.
 All classes contain *accessor* methods.
-They are used
+They are used:
 - when we want to retrieve a value that is stored in an object
 - when we want to retrieve a value tht depends on the value stored in an object.
 - if a class had no accessor methods, we could put values in the object but we could never retrieve them.